zabbix/zabbix/src/go/plugins/oracle/README.md

 *Default value:* tcp://localhost:1521
 *Limits:*
 - Must match the URI format.
-- The only supported schemas are "tcp" and "oracle".
+- The only supported schema is "tcp".
 - Embedded credentials are forbidden (will be ignored).

 *Examples:*